Hot Weather Recommendations for Application of Asphalt Roofing Shingles

 - Despite trying to work around the sun or starting earlier in the day, shingle bundles will likely be laying in the sun for some length of time prior to installation.
 When removing shingles from the warm bundle, follow the manufacturer’s recommendations, as some products may separate better/easier when removed from the bundles ‘granule side up’, or by quickly snapping the shingles out of the bundle stack.
 This helps “shear” any tacit sealant bond which may be forming between shingle sealant and release films, allowing easier separation and minimizing potential shingle damage.

 - Almost all asphalt shingles are manufactured with a thermally activated asphaltic sealant which bonds the shingles together once applied to the roof and exposed to a few weeks of sufficient heat from sunlight.
-Even on hot sunny days, if the sealant has been affected (blinded) by wind-blown dust from the surrounding environment or the job site (saw dust, etc.) or other interferences, the sealant may not activate, and the shingles will need to be manually sealed as per the shingle manufacturer’s instructions.
+Even on hot sunny days, if the sealant has been covered by wind-blown dust from the surrounding environment or the job site (saw dust, etc.) or other air-borne debris, the sealant may not activate properly, and the shingles will need to be manually sealed as per the shingle manufacturer’s instructions.
 As well, on north-facing slopes or steeper slopes the shingles may not seal immediately, even in warmer weather.

-- If repairs or other roof-top work is required during hot sunny weather on existing shingled roofs, the shingles will be susceptible to the same scuffing and possible shingle damage noted above.
-As well, since the sealant bond is now likely fully formed, shingle removal/repair will be difficult to perform without causing shingle tearing/damage at the sealant interface.
+- If repairs or other roof-top work is required during hot sunny weather it is likely that the sealant bond is fully formed.
+Shingle removal/repair will be difficult to perform without causing shingle tearing/damage at the sealant interface.
 In such cases it is therefore often best to wait until cooler temperate conditions prevail before attempting shingle repair.
 Use of a watering hose and cold water to cool the shingle surface in very hot conditions is a technique that may facilitate the bond separation.

 The information contained in this bulletin is for general education and is not intended to replace advice from a qualified contractor or direction on usage/installation from the manufacturer.
 Consumers should be aware of the safety hazards associated with work on roofs and, before doing so themselves, should consider following CASMA s advice of using qualified contractors.
 This bulletin may be reproduced with permission on condition that it be reproduced in whole, unedited, with attribution of copyright to CASMA.